The Best Dive Watches For Luxury Watch Enthusiasts

 In 2020, the collection was released with the same charm they have retained since the brand’s inception in 1960.
 At 43.8mm, the titanium case is a great addition due to its awesome properties such as its inherent durability and lightness over its counterparts like steel.

 It feels good and can roll with the punches.
 Does it look good?
 The timepiece is given a high contrast dial, priding itself on the classic black dial aesthetic against the highly legible dot hour markers, aside from 12, 6 and 9 o’clock which are made up of batons.
-At 3 o’clock is a functional date aperture, adding another useful dimension to the model.

 The hands and hour markers are coated with Lumibrite which allows for exceptional visibility, even when you reach the max water resistance of 200 metres!
 The combination of baton hour markers with dot indices means this is the top piece for quickly reading the dial, no matter where you find yourself.

 The model is powered by the patented Spring Drive calibre 9RA5.
 The Spring Drive is entirely in its own league.
 Generating energy just like a mechanical piece, it is given an electronic regulator to attain a fantastic level of precision.
-Capable of reaching a phenomenal stat of +10 seconds per month, the movement utilises an Offset Magic Lever to make the model smaller than its Calibre 9R65 predecessor.

 Worried the model will die on you when swimming with the fishes?
 The power reserve indicator at 9 o’clock should keep you in check.
 We aren’t too concerned though.
 After all, it does offer an impressive five day power reserve!